 Our solution enabled our customer to quickly determine if their Generator Sets had failed their designed vibration criteria.
 If a failure had occurred, engineers could then use the same synchronized vibration data to quickly identify structural problems and proactively adjust the design to remedy flaws prior to deployment to the end customer.
 By catching these structural dynamics problems in the factory and not in the field, our customer has realized a substantial cost savings because of the reduced time and expenses associated with similar field validation tests.

-Author Information: For more information on this Case Study, iTestSystem, or Generator Test Hardware, contact: Mark Yeager – Integrated Test & Measurement (itm), LLC – mark.yeager@iTestSystem.com
+Author Information: For more information on this Case Study, iTestSystem, Generator Test Hardware or other data logging solutions contact: Mark Yeager – Integrated Test & Measurement (itm), LLC – mark.yeager@iTestSystem.com